pdidev/pdi/README.md

 # The PDI distribution

-This is the PDI source distribution, including PDI (the PDI Data Interface) and its bindings for Fortran and python, the PDI plugins, the PDI configuration validator, examples and tests, as well as many dependencies of all those.
+This is the PDI source distribution, including PDI (the PDI Data Interface), its bindings for Fortran and python, the PDI plugins, examples and tests, documentation, as well as many dependencies of all those.

 PDI is a library that aims to decouple high-performance simulation codes from Input/Output concerns.